garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Public Cloud.md

-- Connecting to a [[Public Cloud]] means using an internet connection to access computing resources hosted on data centers managed by a 3rd-party cloud service provider, rather than
+- Connecting to a [[Public Cloud]] means using an internet connection to access computing resources hosted on data centers managed by a 3rd-party cloud service provider, rather than owning & maintaining these resources on-premise.
+A shared public cloud has many organizations (or te)